data-reservoir-private/data-reservoir-frontend/src/app/(auth)/docs/page.md

           E = [\Sigma_{i=1}^k(E' * n)] + (\frac{t * ln(1 + t)}{600})
           \end{equation}
         $$
+        The change is inside the `t` variable where we will multiple a product's producing time by a penalty that will increase logarithmically.
+So, jelly beans, which needs a whopping 24 hours will face significant penalty increase.
+Why am I using ln? because why not lol.

         To make my data a bit unopinionated, I will include the first and second effort score inside my data.
 Keep in mind that this calculation is only for processed products.
 Rest will still stick on usual algorithm.

 - Others